 For the purposes of IAS 24, key management of the Group are the same as those of the Board of Directors.
 There were no share options issued to key management personnel during the year.
-Key management personnel remuneration includes the following expenses:

 Peter Wilkinson is a shareholder and Director of Intechnology plc.
 In previous years, Intechnology plc bought right of use licenses totalling €2,400,000 from Mobile Tornado Group plc.
-During the year to 31 December 2023 the value of licenses brought into use was €nil (year ended 31 December 2022; €nil).
-The balance of unused licenses as at 31

-December 2023 was €2,376,000 (31 December 2022; €2,376,000).
+During the year to 31 December 2024 the value of licenses brought into use was €nil (year ended 31 December 2023; €nil).
+The balance of unused licenses as at 31 December 2023 was €2,376,000 (31 December 2022; €2,376,000).
 This balance is included in contract liabilities in the accounts.